Retour haut de page

 Control and measurement tools to limit fraud in digital advertising exist, but they alone will not suffice.
 Success depends on the cooperation of all players in the industry: advertisers, agencies, space vendors and technology solutions providers.
 It is important for the future of the Internet ecosystem and to preserve the confidence of the actors who trust it to take the subject of fraud in hand.

-To learn more about how fraud in digital advertising might have an effect on your company, tweet at us @ESV_Digital_UK or follow us on LinkedIn.
+To learn more about how fraud in digital advertising might have an effect on your company, tweet us or follow us on LinkedIn.

 As we begin making our way into 2017, it’s important to reflect on the year we’ve put behind us.
 2016 was full of accomplishments for ESV Digital, leaving us feeling confident that the New Year will be full of success for both our company and the clients we serve.
 We’ve compiled our most memorable moments for our year in review below: